Kimi Räikkönen: Helmet

-Räikkönen's helmet, designed by UffeDesigns, manufactured by Arai (2001–2006, 2012), Bell (2013, 2015–2021) and Schuberth (2007–2009, 2014), slightly changed during the years.
+Räikkönen's helmet, designed by UffeDesigns, manufactured by Arai (2001–2006, 2012), Bell (2013, 2015–2021), and Schuberth (2007–2009, 2014), slightly changed during the years.
+His helmet has also always featured a V design running on the circle top (representing a flying bird) and the inscription "Iceman".
 The trident insignia was painted in white during his time racing for Sauber and McLaren until 2005, and red from 2006 with McLaren and during his time with Ferrari.

-His helmet has also always featured a V design running on the circle top (representing a flying bird) and the inscription "Iceman".
-In his debut race, his helmet was predominantly blue with white and silver details.
-When he joined McLaren in 2002 the design was left intact, only making the top circle all blue (rather than blue and silver) and with some black details on the chin area.
-In 2003–2005 his helmet was blue and white with some red and silver parts, red details were added on the symbol that was added to the M design.
-In 2006 his helmet was the same, only changing the blue to black with red and white lines on it.
-When racing for Ferrari Räikkönen's helmet changed radically: it was white with the middle part black and red with tribal designs and a black circle with the design in the top.
-In 2008, black paisley motifs were added in the chin.
+Initially his helmet was predominantly blue with white and silver details, but its colours and detailing changed over time.
+When racing for Ferrari Räikkönen's helmet changed radically: it was white with the middle part black and red with tribal designs.
 He retained this design in some rallies, although the helmet style was significantly different for this discipline.

-In WRC and NASCAR he used a blue Stilo helmet with Red Bull's logo, silver and white accents (to resemble Red Bull's can design and Räikkönen's Sauber helmet lines), the symbol and the trident insignia (in white and red) and with the inscription "Iceman".
+In WRC and NASCAR he used a blue Stilo helmet with Red Bull's logo, silver and white accents (to resemble Red Bull's can design and Räikkönen's Sauber helmet lines).
+Upon his return to Formula One, he sported a black helmet with white and red diagonals.

-Upon his return to Formula One, he sported a black helmet with a white diagonal line crossing from each side until the angles of the visor and a thicker red diagonal line beneath the white line and a red number 9 in a corner of the white line (to allude to his car number), a white circle in the top with black edged designs (similar to horns) on the upper front.
-The design on the top became black and in the back of the helmet there was the inscription "Iceman" written in red letters.
-From the Australian Grand Prix, there were more details added on top of the helmet.
 For the Monaco Grand Prix, he wore a replica of the 1976 James Hunt helmet.
-The manufacturer of his helmet for the 2012 season was Arai.

-In 2013, the helmet was similar to the previous season, but with the inverted colours (except for the red), the horn design in the upper front became red and on the sides there was a big red number 7 superimposed on the black section of the helmet.
-Unlike the 2012 model, the 2013 model is manufactured by Bell.

 Upon his return to Ferrari in 2014, the base colour became a vibrant red, with white diagonal lines crossing from each side.
-A large number 7 was placed within the red, similar to that of 2013's.
-The "Iceman" inscription at the rear of the helmet was yellow, along with some of detailing around the top of the helmet.
-The manufacturer of his helmet for the 2014 season was officially Schuberth, yet it is believed that he continued using a Bell model for racing purposes.

-In 2015, his helmet reverted to a white base, similar to the model he used back in 2007.
-The rear of the helmet reverted to black, with a red band above the "Iceman" inscription.
-The Insignia along the top was surrounded by red and grey detailing, and the large number 7 was bordered in grey.
+In 2015, his helmet reverted to a white base.
 As of 2014, Räikkönen continued to race with a Bell model rather than Ferrari's official supplier Schuberth.